Beej126/BeejBlog/content/posts/2010-06-11-free-itunes-album-cover-artwork-embed.md

         <li>
         </li>
         <li class="even">
-          &#160;&#160;&#160; /* uncomment to collect missing artwork into a big group that&#8217;s easily grouped together in the iTunes GUI by sorting on the "Show" column header
+          &#160;&#160;&#160; /* uncomment to collect missing artwork into a big group that's easily grouped together in the iTunes GUI by sorting on the "Show" column header
         </li>
         <li>
           &#160;&#160;&#160; if (track.Artwork.Count == 0)